interaction-lab/HARMONI/doc/quickstart/Docker-Quickstart.md

    started core service [/rosout]
    ```

 You are now set up for Harmoni with Docker!
-Take a look [here](../tutorials/Launching-Services) to test out some services.
+Check on your [configuration here](../Configuration) and then [start some services here](../tutorials/Launching-Services).